-- 2.2.4.1 The USDA's Animal and Plant Health Inspection Service (APHIS)31 is responsible for protecting agriculture from pests and diseases, including regulatory oversight over products of modern biotechnology that could pose such a risk.
-The APHIS Plant Protection and Quarantine (PPQ) program protects against the entry, establishment, and spread of economically and environmentally significant pests, and the Federally Recognized State Managed Phytosanitary (FRSMP) program provides consistency in actions against certain pests at point of entry and at interstate travel. - production has decreased 35% since 1980.124 - 2.2.4.2 Through a registration process, the Environmental Protection Agency (EPA) regulates the sale, distribution and use of pesticides in order to protect health and the environment, regardless of how the pesticide was made or its mode of action.
-This includes regulation of those pesticides that are produced by an organism through techniques of modern biotechnology. - 2.2.4.3 The Food and Drug Administration (FDA) is responsible for ensuring the safety and proper labeling of all plant-derived food and feed, including those developed through genetic engineering. - 2.2.4.3.1 Producers acquire legally approved seeds from trustworthy seed companies and will follow the guidelines provided by these seed companies on using the seeds in a safe and responsible manner. - 2.2.4.3.2 Producers will handle genetically modified organisms (GMOs) in accordance with the law and follow seed company guidelines. - 2.2.5 The Plant Variety Protection Act (PPVA) provides intellectual property protection to breeders of varieties of seed propagated and asexuallyreproduced plants.
-New varieties are certified through the USDA Agricultural Marketing Service Plant Variety Protection Office (PVPO), working with the International Union for the Protection of New Varieties of Plants (UPOV).
-It is a violation of the PPVA to claim that a variety is plant-variety protected when it is not.32
+- 2.2.3 Producers comply with Plant Protection Act37 regulations regarding the use of biological control organisms and the import of plants and plant products. - 2.2.4 Producers' crops will be grown under the federal government's Coordinated Framework for Regulation of Biotechnology, which is a coordinated, risk-based system to ensure that new biotechnology products are safe for the environment and human and animal health.38 - is responsible for protecting agriculture from pests and diseases, including regulatory oversight over products of modern biotechnology that could pose such a risk.
+The APHIS Plant Protection and Quarantine (PPQ) program protects against the entry, establishment and spread of economically and environmentally significant pests, and the Federally Recognized State Managed Phytosanitary (FRSMP) program provides consistency in actions against certain pests at point of entry and at interstate travel. - 2.2.4.2 Through a registration process, the Environmental Protection Agency (EPA) regulates the sale, distribution and use of pesticides in order to protect health and the environment, regardless of how the pesticide was made or its mode of action.
+This includes regulation of those pesticides that are produced by an organism through techniques of modern biotechnology.

-Energy use (BTUs per bushel) for U.S. soybean
+Land use (planted acres per bushel) for U.S. soybean production has decreased by 53% since 1980.146

-Greenhouse Gas Emissions (CO2-e per bushel) from U.S. soybean production decreased almost 38% between 1980 and 2015.125
+Energy use (BTUs per bushel) for U.S. soybean production has decreased by 55% since 1980.130